 Yummm.
 That’s what I call a Sloppy Joe!!!
 It’s ground turkey with a whole bunch of good stuff.

 Smile!
 The recipe turned out excellent and yeah, the Jack o’ Lantern was hit by a car yesterday and lost most of his teeth:).
-As I was saying, the recipe was a good combination because pie crust and Sloppy Joe meat taste GREAT/heavenly together.
+As I was saying, the recipe is a good combination because pie crust and Sloppy Joe meat taste GREAT/heavenly together.
+If you want to make regular sloppy joe’s, try my Pizza Sloppy Joes recipe.
+And these Philly Cheese Steak Sloppy Joes look pretty awesome too!

 And even a kid can make an awesome Jack o’ Lantern Face… Like Me!

-1 cup thick and chunky salsa (mild for kids)
+- 1 cup thick and chunky salsa (use mild for kids)

-One 4.5-ounce can chopped green chiles (mild for kids)
+- One 4.5-ounce can chopped green chiles (use mild for kids)

-1. Preheat your oven to 450 degrees F. Unroll the pie crust onto an ungreased cookie sheet.
+- Preheat your oven to 450 degrees F. Unroll the pie crust onto an ungreased cookie sheet.
 With a sharp knife, cut a jack o' lantern face from the crust.
 Use some of the scraps to attach a stem to the top.
-Bake 9 minutes, or until the crust is light golden brown.
+Bake 9 minutes, or until the crust is light golden brown